shrutiparmar2003/Google-Summer-of-Code-2025-Final-Report/README.md

 Before this work, InVesalius lacked user feedback and control during the 3D surface export process.
 Large exports appeared unresponsive, and users had no way to monitor progress or cancel the operation.
 This project was motivated by the need to improve usability, transparency, and reliability during surface exports.

 ## Features Implemented
-### Feature 1: Cancellable Progress Dialog
+### Feature 1:  Progress Dialog with Cancel Option
-To improve user experience during file export — particularly for large models — I integrated wx.ProgressDialog into the export process.
-The dialog visually communicates the progress of each stage (coordinate transformation, writing, etc.) and provides users the ability to cancel the operation at any point.
-- Integrated a wx.ProgressDialog during surface export to show real-time status updates.
-- Provided users with the ability to cancel long-running exports, especially helpful when dealing with large or complex 3D models.
-- Ensured that cancellation does not leave behind partial or corrupted files by handling cleanup properly.
+One major improvement was introducing a cancellable progress dialog for both surface exports and full 3D scene exports.
+Previously, users had no feedback during large exports, which could take several seconds or even minutes.
+Now, a wx.ProgressDialog shows:
+- Preparing export...
+- Converting coordinates...
+- Exporting file: XX% complete
+- Export complete.

+The dialog also includes a Cancel button.
+If the user cancels, the operation stops gracefully, and temporary files are cleaned up to avoid corrupted outputs.

 <img src="https://github.com/user-attachments/assets/1d0deedb-58dc-4ead-ba5f-9eab0fae05ef" width="800" height="400"/>